l-j-g/tpye/README.md

 ## Installation

-To download the source code of the application type the following command:
+To download the source code of the application execute the following command at your command line prompt:
 `git clone https://github.com/l-j-g/tpye.git`

 ## Requirements:

-This program  on Python.
+This program runs on Python.
 To install Python, check out https://installpython3.com/'

 *Tpye* requires the following python packages to be installed: